10 min read

 Whether you're doing coliving or a traditional rental, here's the step-by-step playbook to get settled fast.

-• Book a temporary stay (Airbnb or hostel) for your first 2 weeks — don't sign a lease sight-unseen
+- •Book a temporary stay (Airbnb or hostel) for your first 2 weeks — don't sign a lease sight-unseen

-• Get a local SIM card on day 1 — most landlords only respond to local numbers
+- •Get a local SIM card on day 1 — most landlords only respond to local numbers

-• Open a local bank account ASAP (Revolut or N26 work across Europe as a bridge)
+- •Open a local bank account ASAP (Revolut or N26 work across Europe as a bridge)

-• Register your address — required for banking, contracts, and visa steps
+- •Register your address — required for banking, contracts, and visa steps

-• Bring translated documents: employment contract or proof of income, passport copies, previous landlord reference
+- •Bring translated documents: employment contract or proof of income, passport copies, previous landlord reference

-• Budget for a deposit of 1–3 months rent, plus first month upfront
+- •Budget for a deposit of 1–3 months rent, plus first month upfront

 Common Mistakes to Avoid

-Founders moving to Europe consistently make the same housing mistakes.
-Avoid these and you'll save weeks of stress.
+Most people get the same housing calls wrong early on.
+Avoid these and you'll save yourself weeks of stress.

-• Don't sign a lease without Anmeldung permission — some landlords block registration, which locks you out of banking and visas
+- •Don't sign a lease without Anmeldung permission — some landlords block registration, which locks you out of banking and visas

-• Don't pay deposits via wire transfer to strangers — scams are rampant on Facebook groups
+- •Don't pay deposits via wire transfer to strangers — scams are rampant on Facebook groups

-• Don't overcommit to a 12-month lease in your first city — try coliving or a 3-month sublet first
+- •Don't overcommit to a 12-month lease in your first city — try coliving or a 3-month sublet first

-• Don't ignore furnished options — buying furniture in a city you might leave in 6 months is a waste
+- •Don't ignore furnished options — buying furniture in a city you might leave in 6 months is a waste